 With an impressive display of rhododendrons and many varieties of azaleas and heathers, dwarf conifers, hedges, ground covers and climbing plants the park is a gardeners paradise.
 There is a manmade lake which is accessed by pathways through the wooded areas.
 The lake is a haven for ducks and other waterfowl.
 A Visitor Centre houses exhibitions and an audio visual show.
 To entertain the younger visitors there is a wonderful playground and tea/coffee shop for refreshments.

-On the opposite side of the road to the Park entrance is the access road to the summit of Slieve Coiltia from which there are panoramic views.
+On the opposite side of the road to the Park entrance is the access road to the summit of Slieve Coilte from which there are amazing views on a clear day.

 Location: 12 km south of New Ross